This is a ranking of colleges and universities based solely on the popularity of their General Agriculture program. Read the methodology here.

 It's hard to beat Tarleton State University if you wish to study General Agriculture.
 Students who enjoy a more slow-paced life will appreciate Tarleton State University's location in the small town of Stephenville, Texas.

 About 63.0% of students receive some form of financial aid at Tarleton State University.
 At least 51.0% of the instructors at Tarleton State University are full time, so they have ample time to give attention to their students.
-Interested in learning more about Tarleton State University's campus?
-Have a virtual tour.
+Get all of the essential details on Tarleton State University by checking out their scorecard.

 Every student pursuing a degree in General Agriculture has to take a look at Texas A&M University - College Station.
 Placed in College Station, Texas, this school is a good choice for students who enjoy the buzz of a substantial city.